MatthewZMD/.emacs.d/README.md

 ## Undo Tree

-[Undo tree](https://www.emacswiki.org/emacs/UndoTree), a feature that provides a visualization of the undos in a file.
+[Undo tree](https://www.emacswiki.org/emacs/UndoTree) visualizes the history of changes made in a file, making it easier to manage and navigate undo operations.

 ```emacs-lisp
 (use-package undo-tree